Campaign of the Month: October 2017

 Prior to such weighty, if worrisome, achievements, Calhoun served in Vietnam.
 Unlike so many of his “bra-burning, pussy-bellied” generation, Calhoun voluntarily enlisted in the Army, and then completed not one, but three tours in Vietnam.
 There, Calhoun became intimately familiar with many of the same weapons manufactured and sold by his kin back home.
 For most of the war, Calhoun served in the 1st Battalion, 20th Infantry Regiment, 11th Brigade of the 23rd Infantry Division.
 His most well-known, but far from worst, war-time atrocity was his personal involvement with the Mỹ Lai Massacre.

 Although such deeds vilified him in the eyes of most of the world, they simultaneously made Calhoun a war-hero upon his return to Slidell.
-In fact, after his 1970 court-martial for his participation in the Mỹ Lai Massacre and subsequent acquittal, Calhoun was made mayor of Slidell, even though he never declared his candidacy.
+In fact, after his 1970 court martial for his participation in the Mỹ Lai Massacre and subsequent acquittal, Calhoun was made mayor of Slidell, even though he never declared his candidacy.
 Following his mayoral stint, Calhoun returned to Cadillac Gage to make, rather than use (professionally at least), guns, tanks, and carriers.
 His hostile, take-no-prisoners approach to business made him perfectly suited to management, and he (with Cletus’ shadowy and sometimes not-so shadowy aid) climbed the corporate ladder, till he eventually became Cadillac Gage’s chief executive officer.
 He’s served in the role ever since and has no plans of retiring.

-On particularly special occasions, the robe Calhoun wears is hooded and white.
-Like many of the Boggs, Calhoun has been a lifelong member of the Klan.
-Currently, he acts as the grand giant of the Klu Klux Klan in St. Tammany Parish, and belongs to an exclusive, executives-only branch of the Knights of the White Camelia.
+In addition to his duties as CEO, Calhoun currently acts as the grand giant of the Klu Klux Klan in St. Tammany Parish, and belongs to an exclusive, executives-only branch of the Knights of the White Camelia.
 Unlike some of his fellow Klansmen, Calhoun has a relatively accepting view of blacks.
 Indeed, he views them like beloved pets: beings you feed, shelter, and can even love, so long as they remember their place.
-Instead, Calhoun reserves his hottest hatred and violence against the "infestation of foreign pests: immigrants.
+Instead, Calhoun reserves his hottest hatred and violence against the “infestation of foreign pests:” immigrants.
 Calhoun and his Slidell Klansmen care little whether such individuals are legal or illegal.
 Either way, their attitude is simple, if barbaric: pests are fit only for extermination or bait.